enkidevs/curriculum/Comp. Sci./SQL/What is SQL?/what-is-sql.md

 * A user friendly language that allows to operate on a database.
 * A low level/assembly language that is user to store information on a piece of hardware.

+---
+## Practice

+What does SQL stand for?

+* Structured Query Language
+* Standart Query Language
+* Semantic Query Language